legluondunet/MyLittleLutrisScripts/Unreal Tournament 1999/gamepad profiles/README.md

 Depend your gamepad, choose appropriate app below, install it on your Linux distribution, import profile and start game, you can now play with your gamepad.

-x360 controller profile to use with antimicro --> unreal_tournament_x360.gamecontroller.amgp
+x360 controller profile to use with AntimicroX --> unreal_tournament_x360.gamecontroller.amgp

-You can download Antimicro here: https://github.com/AntiMicroX/antimicrox
+You can download AntimicroX here: https://github.com/AntiMicroX/antimicrox

 Steam controller profile to use with sc-controller --> unreal_tournament_steam.sccprofile